Silverfalls/Road_Trip/README.md

 and on average how far off the optimal solution it was.

 What does each algorithm do?

 Brute Force Algorithm:

 The Brute Force algorithm is a naive solution to the TSP.
 It simply calculates every possible route, adds up the cost of the that route and picks the lowest cost route.

 This is an exact algorithm.

-An iteration for this algorithm means that
+An iteration for this algorithm means that the algorithm checked one complete path.

 Nearest Neighbor Algorithm:

 The Nearest Neighbor algorithm is a greedy algorithm that simply keeps picking the next closest node and marking it as visited.
 Once all nodes have been visited, it adds a trip back to the starting node to the tour and is complete.

 This is a non-exact algorithm.

-An iteration for this algorithm means that
+An iteration for this algorithm means that the algorithm added one node to it's path.

-Branch and Bound Algorithm (List Based):
+Branch and Bound Algorithm (List Based & Tree Based):

-Branch and Bound Algorithm (Tree Based):
+The Branch and Bound algorithm keeps extending branches one node at a time until it becomes apparent that route can not be the shortest route.
+For example, say it already has found a route that is total cost of 100.
+If any other routes are already 100 or greater and not yet finished, there is no way they could be the shortest branch and shouldn't be considered further.

+An iteration for this algorithm means that the algorithm added a path branch.